GlitchyZorua/JWOS-BATCH/Readme.md

 This was a "OS" created by me.
-Node.js is not required, Please skip the node.js part.

-It's a canceled os that was created by me and created by Haryie (RIP, WILL MISS U <3)
+It's a os that was created by me and created by Haryie (RIP, WILL MISS U <3)

 Its bundled with alot of games, one of them requiring telnet.